 - a.
 Outdoor storage and disposal of solid wastes, other than above ground brush and stump dumps less than 6 (six) feet above the E.S.H.W.T.
 (Estimated Seasonal High Water Table); - b.
-Subsurface storage of regulated substances, including gasoline, and the subsurface transmission of regulated substances, including gasoline, through pipelines; - c.
+Any storage of regulated substances, including gasoline, and the subsurface transmission of regulated substances, including gasoline, through pipelines, except by conditional use permit approval; - c.
 The disposal of non-domestic wastewater, including animal manure; - d.
-The covering of more than 15% of the lot in the Residential Zone and 15% of the lot in the Commercial-Industrial Zone by impervious surfaces; - e.
+The covering of more than 15% of the lot in the Residential Zone and 15% of the lot in the Commercial-Industrial Zone by impervious surfaces, except by conditional use permit approval; - e.
 Storage of road salt or other de-icing chemicals unless covered and on an impervious surface with berms on any open sides; - f.
 Excavation of sand or gravel, excepting fire ponds and operations conducted in accordance with an approved Earth Removal Permit issued pursuant to Section 1000 of the Town of Brookline Zoning Ordinance where such operations will be permitted to within 6 (six) feet of the ESHWT; - g.
-Storage/treatment/disposal of hazardous waste or the sitting or operation of a hazardous waste disposal facility as defined under RSA 147-A; - h.
+Storage/treatment/disposal of hazardous waste or the siting or operation of a hazardous waste disposal facility as defined under RSA 147-A; - h.
 Dumping of snow containing de-icing chemicals brought in from other parts of town(s); - i.
 The siting or operation of a junkyard; - j.
 The siting or operation of a wastewater or septage lagoon; and - k.
 The siting or operation of a solid waste landfill.